Party leaders to weigh 'exit plan' for embattled Fillon

 Fillon has apologized for the affair but has hemorrhaged support over the past week and now faces being stripped of his candidacy by the party.
 He also faces an investigation into possible criminal wrongdoing.

 On Sunday, senior Republican Christian Estrosi told CNN-affiliate BFM that he and others were looking to initiate a way for Fillon to stand down respectfully.
 Estrosi said that not taking action could allow National Front leader Marine Le Pen to take power and added that he would not allow voters to commit "collective suicide."

-The announcement places more pressure on Fillon, who is now facing speculation that he could be replaced by the man he beat in the primaries -- former Prime Minister Alain Juppe.
+But Fillon said standing down would be a political dead-end for his party and make way for the far-right Le Pen.
+"We won't be able to convince the French not to elect Marin Le Pen if we present a center-left project," he said.

+Le Pen herself is also under scrutiny.
+Several of her staff members are accused of being paid for fake European Parliament jobs.

-But on Sunday, addressing supporters at a rally in Paris, Fillon remained defiant, telling the crowd that his accusers will "feel shame."
+Addressing supporters at a rally in Paris on Sunday, Fillon remained defiant, telling the crowd that his accusers will "feel shame."
+Ahead of Monday's party meeting, Fillon said he wants to reconstitute his campaign team after several staffers resigned last week.

 Rash of allegations